mqwilber/2015-04-17-ucsb/lessons/git/git_tutorial.md

 To create a conflict, we could create another branch and start committing, but to save us some time, we'll instead just undo our last merge and start from there.
-To undo your last commit, completely nuking everything that you did in tha commit forever, run the following.
+To undo your last commit, completely nuking everything that you did in that commit forever, run the following.

     $ git reset --hard HEAD^1
     HEAD is now at 013b1af Make header bold